Residential HVAC Systems: Everything You Need to Know

 How does an HVAC system work?

-Now that you know what an HVAC system is let’s look at how it works.
-Essentially, your residential HVAC system in Macungie, PA takes the hot or cold air from outside and brings it into your home.
-It then uses a series of fans and coils to either heat or cools down the air before distributing it throughout your space.
+Your residential HVAC system takes the hot or cold air from outside and brings it into your home.
+It then uses a series of fans and coils to either heat or cool down the air before distributing it throughout your space.

 One of the most important things to remember about your HVAC system is that proper maintenance is key to ensuring efficient and reliable performance.
 Make sure to schedule regular tune-ups with a qualified technician and regularly change your air filters.